Hints of FLRW Breakdown from Supernovae: Introduction

 \item This could be a coincidence. \end{enumerate}

 Already the balance may be tipped in favour of option 1, but here we support the observation further through Type Ia supernovae (SN).
-Recall that Cooke \& Lynden-Bell have already noted the presence of a small increase in the dark energy acceleration for the Union compilation of Type Ia SN \cite{Kowalski:2008ez} in the direction $( 198^{\circ}, -20^{\circ})$ \cite{Cooke:2009ws}.
-As emphasised in the original work \cite{Cooke:2009ws}, the effect is small $(\sim 1 \sigma)$, but importantly for us, it is apparent at higher redshifts, $z > 0.53$.
-The main thrust of this short note is to revisit this observation with the Pantheon data set \cite{Scolnic:2017caz}.
+Recall that Cooke \& Lynden-Bell have already noted the presence of a small increase in the cosmic acceleration for the Union compilation of Type Ia SN \cite{Kowalski:2008ez} in the direction $( 198^{\circ}, -20^{\circ})$ \cite{Cooke:2009ws}.
+As emphasised in the original work \cite{Cooke:2009ws}, the effect is small $(\sim 1 \sigma)$, but it is apparent at higher redshifts, $z > 0.53$, {where it could overlap with any anisotropy traced by QSOs.} The main thrust of this short note is to revisit {and reinforce} this observation with the Pantheon data set \cite{Scolnic:2017caz}.